6 Best Standalone DJ Systems For 2023

 What you lose in “industry standard” layout and looks, you gain in power and cutting-edge features with Denon DJ’s flagship all-in-one – this is undoubtedly the most technologically advanced unit here.
 Powered by Engine DJ software for preparing your music and making playlists, this unit is true four-channel standalone, and has built-in WiFi/Ethernet for over-the-air access to streaming services, giving you millions of tunes at your fingertips.

-It can be expanded into a true four-deck set-up with the addition of two of Denon DJ’s LC6000 deck controllers.
+It can be expanded into a true four-deck set-up by adding two Denon DJ LC6000 deck controllers.
 Its embedded software is very powerful with a sampler and even stems, and you can control home smart lights directly from it, and DJ lighting too via SoundSwitch, a next-gen lighting control system that’s built-in.
 Cheekily it will even read and play from Pioneer DJ’s Rekordbox-analysed collections on USB!

-All of that said, apart from a cosmetic update over the Prime 4 that came before it, all it offers extra is Amazon music streaming and – for now – that stems feature we mentioned, although we expect stems to come to most Engine DJ-powered gear soon enough.
+All of that said, apart from a cosmetic update over the Prime 4 that came before it, all it offers extra is Amazon music streaming and – for now – that stems feature we mentioned.

 DJ like a pro using ANY gear: The Complete DJ Course

-Another Engine DJ-powered unit, this great value two-channel DJ system has the same software inside as the Prime 4+, giving all the same benefits (minus stems currently, but we predict that is coming).
-A surprising pair of tricks it has up its sleeve are a built-in battery and a pair of built-in speakers.
+Another Engine DJ-powered unit, this great value two-channel DJ system has the same software inside as the Prime 4+, giving all the same benefits.
+It has a surprising pair of tricks up its sleeve – a built-in battery and a pair of built-in speakers.
 You’re not going to rock any parties with the speakers, but they’re actually pretty good for the size, and along with the battery make it that bit easier to get practising anywhere.

 What’s really special about the Numark Mixstream Pro Go is that it brings high quality standalone DJing down to a price point unheard of until now.
 All of the systems here will cost you well north of $1000, some a LOT more, yet here we have a perfectly capable standalone system (mic input, USB/SD card source choices, booth and balanced master outputs, some on-board effects) for well under that price.